YogithaPashikanti12/Air-Canvas/README.md

 This project is a hand-tracking based virtual paint application using Python, OpenCV, and MediaPipe.
 It lets you draw on a virtual canvas using finger gestures captured by your webcam — no physical touch required!

 ## ✨ Features
-<br>- Real-time hand and finger tracking using MediaPipe
+- Real-time hand and finger tracking using MediaPipe
 <br>- Use index finger as a virtual paintbrush
 <br>- Switch colors (Blue, Green, Red, Yellow) with gestures
 <br>- Clear canvas using a virtual button